Consumer Proposal Canada: #1 Alternative to Bankruptcy

 If you are struggling with debt and don’t see a way out, consumer proposal Ontario may be the solution for you.
 A consumer proposal is a legal process that allows you to negotiate with your creditors to create a repayment plan that suits your budget.
 As a result, you may be able to settle your debts for less than what you owe and avoid bankruptcy.

 Consumer proposals can help reduce and sometimes eliminate debt and stop wage garnishments, legal actions, and creditor harassment.
-If you are considering a consumer proposal in Ontario, speak to an experienced trustee who can help you get started.
+If you are considering a consumer proposal in Toronto, speak to an experienced trustee who can help you get started.
 Risman Zysman Inc. is just around the corner if you need a professional guide to consumer proposals and dealing with debts the right way.

 What Is A Consumer Proposal?